fiahfy/youtube-player-enhancer/README.md

 - Adds skip controls to the player control bar.
 - Adds a reload button to the live chat menu.
+- Adds a "Follow Latest" button to keep the live chat scrolled to the newest messages.
 - Prevents the page from scrolling when clicking timestamps.
 - Automatically opens the live chat when it is closed.
 - Automatically closes polls in the live chat.